Updated: Apr 2026

 ⌛ Why now?

-- Any day now, Equinor is expected to reapply to develop Rosebank.
-It will then be the government's call to reject or approve the project.
+- Oil giant Equinor has resubmitted a new application for the Rosebank oil field.
+That means one thing: the UK government will make a new decision on whether to reject or approve Rosebank – and it could be very soon.
 What happens in the coming weeks could decide whether the government listens to the public and stops the biggest undeveloped oil field in the UK - or listens to the oil lobby of Rosebank owners Equinor and Ithaca, and drag us backward into more dirty expensive fossil fuels.

-- This doesn’t mean we’ve won.
-It means the final decision is getting closer and it’s time to ramp up the heat to make sure that we #StopRosebank for good.
-We’ve opened the door to change - now it’s time to kick it wide open.
+- The final decision is getting closer and it’s time to ramp up the heat to make sure that we #StopRosebank for good.
 This is the moment to crank up the pressure and we’ve got plans to do exactly that.
-From mass mobilisations to digital actions, the next phase of the fight is about to begin, and it’s going to be big.
+From mass mobilisations to digital actions, the next phase of the fight is here, and it’s going to be big.
 Keep your eyes out over the coming weeks on how to join.

 - This government cannot claim to care about climate change and approve Rosebank – the maths don’t add up.
 Whether or not this government follows the science and rejects Rosebank will be a real test of its climate credibility.